MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 # Customer intent: As someone new to Terraform and Azure, I want configure Terraform in Azure Cloud Shell using the Bash environment.
 ---

-# Quickstart: Configure Terraform in Azure Cloud Shell using Bash
+# Quickstart: Configure Terraform in Azure Cloud Shell and Bash

 [!INCLUDE [terraform-intro.md](includes/terraform-intro.md)]